input-output-hk/cardano-sl/docs/delegation_design_spec.md

 The wallet software will keep a list of all the stakepool registration certificates it finds.
-For each, it will perform a lookup of the contained $pks$ to retrieve the corresponding metadata to display to the user.
+For each, it will perform a lookup of the contained $sks$ to retrieve the corresponding metadata to display to the user.

 In order to prevent relying on a central party to host this key value